Pre-orders coming soon · From Lab to Life, August 2026 · Join the launch list ↗

-Field Reference / 01
+Field Reference Library

 The Regulator

-Stack Cheat Sheet
+Stack Cheat Sheet.

 The four-agency stack that shapes how AI products launch in China, the mechanisms each one enforces, and the operating tempo that fuses compliance with product development.

-For Briefing
+For Briefing Room Use

 Western coverage treats Chinese AI governance as one faceless "state."
 The operational reality is a four-agency stack with distinct mandates and a release tempo measured in days.